 The CMH Health & Wellness Pavilion, located adjacent to the hospital, is home to many of our specialty service providers and our Women’s Center.
-Off of the main campus, CMH continues to expand its reach and services through our satellite primary and urgent care clinic in nearby Warrenton, Ore., where we offer extended hours, x-ray and lab services.
+Off of the main campus, CMH continues to expand its reach and services through satellite clinics in Warrenton and Seaside, Oregon.

 CMH offers Medical Excellence without the Miles.
-Through a unique academic/rural partnership, CMH and OHSU provide advanced cardiology and cancer care, as well as telemedicine to provide care for pediatric patients.
+Through a unique academic/rural partnership with OHSU, CMH provides advanced emergency, surgical, cardiology and cancer care.

-CMH is has the distinction of being one of only two Planetree-Designated (link to 6.2 Patient-Centered Care) hospitals in the state of Oregon.
+CMH has the distinction of being one of the first Planetree-Designated hospitals in the world.
+As of 2019, it is now Planetree Gold-Certified.
 Established in 1978, the Planetree organization is a global leader in advancing Person-Centered Care.
-The Planetree Designation represents the highest level of achievement in patient-/person-centered care based on evidence and standards in 10 core areas.
+The Planetree certification represents the highest level of achievement in patient-/person-centered care based on evidence and standards in five core areas.

-Our Planetree designation signals to our community and all those we serve that CMH is a patient-centered health system, where providers partner with patients and families, and where patient comfort, dignity, empowerment and well-being are prioritized with providing top-quality clinical care.
+Our Planetree Gold Certification signals to our community and all those we serve that CMH is a person-centered health system, where providers partner with patients and families, and where patient comfort, dignity, empowerment and well-being are prioritized with providing top-quality clinical care.

-In addition to adopting the core tenets of Planetree, we strive to develop and implement tools and processes that promise a culture of safety and service excellence for every patient, at all times.
-We make a promise to our patients that we will provide exceptional service that is respectful, compassionate and cus¬tomized to the individual’s needs by anticipating what they want and giving more than they expect.
+In addition to adopting the five drivers of Planetree, we strive to develop and implement tools and processes that promise a culture of safety and service excellence for every patient, at all times.
+We make a promise to our patients that we will provide exceptional service at our facilities that is respectful, compassionate and customized to the individual’s needs by anticipating what they want and giving more than they expect.

 Columbia Memorial Hospital is a Healthcare Facilities Accreditation Program (HFAP) accredited hospital.
 HFAP is a nationally recognized healthcare facility accreditation organization, with deeming authority from the Centers for Medicare and Medicaid Services (CMS).
 HFAP meets or exceeds the standards required by CMS to provide accreditation to all hospitals, ambulatory care/surgical facilities, mental health facilities, physical rehabilitation facilities, clinical laboratories, critical access hospitals and stroke centers.